A simple way to think about investment and design.

 One organization working on the stove problem that gets to answer "yes" to all four questions is Inyenyeri, a Rwandan company that leases ultra-low emission, forced-draft cookstoves to households at a nominal cost (about $7 per year), and sells customers the fuel pellets to burn in them.
 The pellets cost less than charcoal, and people who can't afford to buy them can trade biomass for pellets.
 Inyenyeri leases families two or even three stoves to account for stacking.
 It's still in an early stage and there are a lot of moving parts, but it's headed in the right direction.

 The four questions are unforgiving; getting a no on any one of them means you won't pass go on your way to impact.
 That doesn't mean that a no answer should lead you to abandon the whole effort, but it should refocus your efforts on getting to yes.
-Stick with R&D (What is this?
-Is it “research and development”?
-Not mentioned anywhere else in the article, makes it a little hard to understand.), and avoid the big splash until you're pretty sure you're there—it's the least we owe the people we serve.
+Stick with R&D, and avoid the big splash until you're pretty sure you're there—it's the least we owe the people we serve.